 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the County's basic financial statements.
-The accompanying combining and individual fund statements, local management board schedule of revenue and expenditures regulatory basis and the schedule of expenditures of Federal awards, as required by the audit requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), (collectively, the Supplemental Information), are presented for purposes of additional analysis and are not a required part of the basic financial statements are presented for purposes of additional analysis and analysis and are not a required part of the basic financial statements.
+The accompanying combining and individual fund statements, local management board schedule of revenue and expenditures regulatory basis are presented for purposes of additional analysis and are not a required part of the basic financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The accompanying combining and individual fund statements, local management board schedules, and schedule of Federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The accompanying combining and individual fund statements and local management board schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying combining and individual fund statements, local management board schedules, and the schedule of expenditures of Federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the accompanying combining and individual fund statements, local management board schedules, schedule of earned reinvestment, and the schedule of expenditures of Federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.